Lynne Blackburn MA

 My practice has revolved around printmaking since completing my BA in Fine Art Printmaking at Maidstone College of Art in 1987.
 I went back to college, to gain an MA in Printmaking at Camberwell University of the Arts, in 2009 and then set up my own screen print editioning business – Hippo Screenprinters – where I print editions for other artists.

-I exhibit my work regularly at Art Fairs including The Affordable Art Fairs in Hampstead and Battersea, and annually with a group of fellow Printmakers – LOOP Artists – at Bankside Gallery in London.
+I exhibit my work regularly at Art Fairs including The Affordable Art Fairs in Hampstead and Battersea, and with a group of fellow Printmakers – LOOP Artists – who have an annual show at Bankside Gallery in London as well as other exhibitions nationally.

 I held a solo exhibition at The Cauliflower in Ilford and have exhibited with The Bainbridge Open & Cultivate.
 I’ve taken part in group shows many times with East London Printmakers at galleries such as The Embassy Tea Gallery, Shoreditch; Forman’s Gallery on Fish Island; Bruder Grimm Museum in Kassel, Germany; the V&A Museum of Childhood; GLA City Hall, London and many more.